 The NVIDIA Control Panel provides additional video configuration controls and tools which allow quick access to features such as image settings, 3D Settings and video configuration.
-Additional menus will appear when external displays are attached to the HDMI port or Mini DisplayPort 1.3.

 Navigating the Control Panel

 Navigate through the control panels in much the same way as you would a web page.
 Click on the sub-heading tasks in the left menu (and on the highlighted links) for information.
 Use the buttons on the top left to go back, forward etc.